fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 keep things interesting, and damned Smoke In Your Eyes in the hallways just to keep you on your toes.
 Bleck.

-Head S and light up a C2:MACO.
+Head south and light up a *C2:MACO*.
 The first intersection (4S of the AMZ) has a spinner.
 If you don't mind spinners, head E, get Smoke in your eyes, recast light, hit another spinner, and head S; the secret door is 1S 1W of this intersection.
-If you'd rather walk on hot coals than go through another spinner, head S until you hit coals, E until you hit another set, and then 3N 1W.
+If you'd rather walk on hot coals than go through another spinner, head south until you hit coals, east until you hit another set, and then 3N 1W.
 Either way, run through this block of rooms until you find the stairs up at (11,2).

-The one interesting hint that you missed is to the SE of the dark room with the silver sphere; it hints that a "Spectre Snare" is an object of interest that can "catch a foe and bind him".
-That's a good one to keep in mind.
-There also happens to be a patch of Sunlight (regen MP) just N of that hint, although you may have Mage Staves by now so that's probably moot.
+The one interesting hint that you missed is to the SE of the dark room with the silver circle:

+- (15,10) On the wall is etched: The Spectre Snare can catch a foe and bind him lest his spirit go...

+That's a good one to
+keep in mind.
+There also happens to be a patch of Sunlight (regenerates MP) just N of that hint, although if you've collected a Mage Staff for each caster that's not super helpful.

-There's also a devilish trap for those of you who like to use C6:PHDO to explore rooms with no doors -- the designers left a stasis chamber at (5,21).
+There's also a devilish trap for those of you who like to use *C6:PHDO* to explore rooms with no doors – the designers left a stasis chamber at
+(21,05).
+I _told_ you it was one of Bryan Fargo's favorite tricks.

 #### Mangar's Castle, Level 3

-Fast Way: (darkness) 9W 3N 2W 3N, TRZP, 1N 3E, TRZP, 1W (anti-magic)
-  5W, TRZP, 1W (spinner) 4S (exit darkness) 3S (answer riddle) 3N
-  (darkness) 3N (spinner) 6W (anti-magic) 3S 1W (x) 2W 1N (x) 1N 2E
+*The Fast Way:* (darkness) 9W 4N 2W 3N, face N and *C1:TRZP*, 1N 3E, face E and *C1:TRZP*, 1W (anti-magic) 5W, face W and *C1:TRZP*, 1W (spinner) 4S (exit darkness) 2S (answer riddle) 3N (darkness) 3N (spinner) 6W (anti-magic) 3S 1W (x) 2W 1N (x) 1N 2E
-Fast Way from entrance: APAR N+5 E+10 U+2, S (answer riddle)...

 Basilisks are a lot more common up here.
-Getting STON'd really sucks!
-If you go exploring, you'll also run into a number of Mongoes, who can also +STON you.
-But wandering around is made annoying by the Darkness in ALL of the hallways, not to mention the traps and spinners and Anti-Magic Zones at the intersections of the hallways.
+Getting +`STON`ed really sucks!
+If you go exploring, you'll also run into a number of Mongoes, who can also +`STON` you.
+But wandering around is made annoying by the Darkness in _all_ the hallways, not to mention the traps and spinners and Anti-Magic
+Zones at the intersections.
+And *M6:PHDO* doesn't work, either.

 The puzzle to be solved on this level is the riddle of the Magic Mouth, who demands that you recite the seven words of the One God's phrase.
-If you spent a bunch of time hanging out in the Sewers, you may remember the message "There is no exit until the seven words are said."
+If you spent a bunch of time hanging out in the [Sewers](#sewers-level-2), you may remember the message "There is no exit until the seven words are said."
 What are the seven words?
-Well, you have to go exploring around this level, reading the etchings on the walls.
+Well, you have to go exploring around this level and reading the etchings on the walls until you find them all.
 Then you go talk to the magic mouth, give him the phrase, and he un-hides the stairs.
 Which you then have to go find.

-If you want to skip over the discovery process, look at the Fast Way above - that will get you to the magic mouth and then to the stairs, but skips over the Master Key.
+If you want to skip over the discovery process, already have all three Silver Shapes, and know the seven words (or are willing to read them out of this walkthrough), walk into Mangar's Tower and cast *C7:APAR* (+5N +10E +2U) to land on the magic mouth.
 Otherwise, buckle up...

 You're immediately plunged into Darkness, so I recommend following along on the map and getting good at counting squares as you walk.
 Start out